joshuamabina/dotfiles/docs.md

 ##### Adding a Vim plugin

 1. Create a new directory to hold the plugin, `mkdir -p [_vim/pack/plugin-author/start]`
-2. Clone the plugin GitHub repo as a git submodule, `git submodule add [plugin-git-url]`
+2. Clone the plugin GitHub repo as a git submodule, `git submodule add [plugin-git-url] [_vim/pack/plugin-author/start/plugin-name]`
 3. Stage, commit, and push changes for review and merging.

 # Ideas, todos, and feature requests